Syed-Faheemuddin/Docker-projects/README.md

 - If your mariadb is correctly working, you will be redirected to `mariadb shell` and you can run sql commands like `show databases;`, `show tables;`, `exit;`  etc.

 ## Testing
+  In the terminal
+   ` docker ps` (in linux)
+   It shows the running containers

+ To get get the IP of each of the container running do ` docker inspect $(docker ps -q) | grep IP`

+It gives the IP of all the containers currently running

   Go to your web browser and in type

   >`localhost:(port_number)`